rdpeng/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1
-output:
-  html_document:
-    keep_md: true
----

 ## Loading and preprocessing the data
 For this example, it is assumed that  ***activity.zip*** or  ***activity.csv***  is located in the working directory.
-In case that the CSV file wasn´t unzipped, the code will load it from the zip file.
+In case that the CSV file wasnÂ´t unzipped, the code will load it from the zip file.

 One additional improvement for this code would be to include a logic statement to check if  the **activity.zip** file is in the directory, if not the code could download it from the repository.